thefuzz25/thefuzz25.github.io/_posts/2025-06-26-burnout-of-learning.md

 > Knowledge went from a necessity to a superpower real quick. 🦸🏻

 There was a time we were expected to read, understand, _learn_.
 Now?
 We barely recognize things, maybe just enough to nod along.
 And that’s it.

 This summer especially, everyone’s talking about internships, placements, careers.
 We've all got tabs open: 'How to crack interviews,' 'What is OOPs' and 'Top 5 skills every company looks for.'

 And I’m sitting there staring blankly at the screen 💻, thinking — do any of us actually _know_ what the heck is going on?

+<hr class="dots">

 We’ve got access to everything.
 Video lectures, crash courses, cheat sheets.
 Not even a Google away now.
 AI just hands it to you like, “Here, I got you.”
-Just enough info to graze by.

-<hr class="dots">

 And that shift — _that change in our intent_ — is what gets to me.
 We’re still curious, sure.
 Curiosity’s human.
 But we’re rushed.
 Rushed through learning, through living.